anvaka/e-sum/README.md

 ## Known issues

-If you see your visualization "runs away" - likely you are running into floating point rounding errors.
+If you see your visualization "runs away" - it could be either a floating point error, or "diverging" sum.
 To avoid the errors - reduce the `Total steps` value in the visualization settings, so that summation stops earlier.